alberbm-dev/PAD/README.md

 This repository contains the code I developed as part of my Bachelor's Project, which is called **Development of an intelligent system to detect and predict pedestrians' intentions in urban environments**.
 It is an integrated suite of tools to process videos, work with bounding boxes and make behavior-related stuff.
 Here you will also find the files resulting from the behavioral analysis I performed in that project.

 I hope I can make my paper publicly available at some point.
 In the meantime, contact me if you have questions or comments (albertobm@protonmail.com).
+Or find me in LinkedIn (https://www.linkedin.com/in/alberto-barragán-moreno-821740100)

 ## The Suite